- Academic Appeals

 Legal Representative

 A legally qualified person who represents the interests of the Student.
-Oftentimes, a student's legal representative is a law student from Downtown Legal Services (DLS), which is a legal clinic with experience representing students in the academic discipline process.
-The DLS Office located on the University of Toronto campus and provides free legal services to levy-paying students.”
+Oftentimes, a student's legal representative is a law student from Downtown Legal Services (DLS), a legal clinic with experience representing students in the academic discipline process.
+The DLS Office located on the University of Toronto campus and provides free legal services to levy-paying students.

 motion